cs1302uga/cs1302-tutorials/github-setup.md

       ----

-      **NOTE:** The `-u` or `--set-upstream` option sets the *upstream* information for your the current brnach in your local instance of the repository.
+      **NOTE:** The `-u` or `--set-upstream` option sets the *upstream* information for your the current branch in your local instance of the repository.
 If `git push -u origin main` is successful, then argument-less `git pull`, `git push`, and other commands will be enabled for your local repository.
 That is, if a remote repository name and branch (or *refspec*) are expected but not provided, then many commands